-Fergal Carolan is based at the University of Jyväskylä Language Centre, Finland.
+Fergal Carolan is based at the University of Jyväskylä Centre for Multilingual Academic Communication, Finland.
 His main area of expertise focuses on pedagogical development in interdisciplinary teaching.
 He also co-runs the Teaching Academic Content through English (TACE) programme.
 The overall aim of which is to develop intercultural communication and university pedagogical competence for using English in multimodal teaching, learning, counselling, and assessment situations in higher education.
 His research interests also include pedagogical development in the understanding and use of technology in multilingual and multicultural contexts of (higher) education.

-Dr Adrienn Károly is based at the University of Jyväskylä Language Centre, Finland.
+Dr Adrienn Károly is based at the University of Jyväskylä Centre for Multilingual Academic Communication, Finland.
 Her pedagogical expertise is in the areas of academic and professional communication and interaction.
-She also coordinates scientific research communication modules for doctoral students.
-Her current research interests include multilingual pedagogies and academic literacies, critical thinking and cognitive presence in the classroom, the construction of writer identity, and the role of feedback in the learning process.
+She co-coordinates the scientific research communication modules for doctoral students and is a member of the team running the Teaching Academic Content through English (TACE) programme.
+She is also involved in the development project on language proficiency and academic performance in international master’s programmes.
+Her current research interests include multilingual pedagogies and academic literacies, online facilitated dialogue as a form of virtual exchange, translation as cultural mediation, critical thinking and cognitive presence in the classroom, and the role of feedback in the learning process.

 What does TEHE cost?